Last updated

 Key features

-• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, which are crucial for brokers managing multiple leads, investors, and investment opportunities.
+• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, useful for teams of 20-50 people managing multiple leads, investors, and investment opportunities.

-• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools to help brokers attract and nurture potential clients.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools to help mid-sized brokerages attract and nurture potential clients across their team.

-• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency and ensure brokers focus on high-potential opportunities.
+• Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency across your 20-50 person team, ensuring brokers focus on high-potential opportunities.

-• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases to enhance client satisfaction and retention.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases to enhance client satisfaction and retention for growing brokerages.

-• Operations Hub: Syncs and automates business processes across different systems, ensuring seamless operations and data consistency.
+• Operations Hub: Syncs and automates business processes across different systems, though this can become complex for mid-sized teams to manage effectively.

 Pros